sikanhe/gqtx/README.md

 ## What happened?
 - We created an intermediate representation of a GraphQL schema via the helper functions exported by this library.
-- We convert the schema to a real graphql-js schema by calling `buildGraphQLSchema` at server startup time.
+- Then, we converted the schema to a real graphql-js schema by calling `buildGraphQLSchema` at server startup time.
 - That's it!
+We get a fully typesafe server with almost zero type annotation needed

 ## What this means:
-- No setting up code generation tools
+- No need to set code generation tools
-- No need to write SDL
+- No need to write SDL and having your schema patially defined in code and in a DSL file
 - No special compiler magic (`reflect-metadata`)
-- Fully typesafe server with almost zero type annotation needed